chaos-mesh/website/versioned_docs/version-2.0.2/run-chaos-experiments-in-serial-or-parallel.md

 When Chaos Mesh executes parallel nodes, all tasks claimed in `children` are executed simultaneously.

-Similar to serial nodes, the optional field `duration` is also available in parallel nodes to limit the maximum execution time of the entire parallel process.
+Similar to serial nodes, the optional field `deadline` is also available in parallel nodes to limit the maximum execution time of the entire parallel process.
 If this time is reached, the sub-nodes are stopped.
-If all sub-nodes finish their work before `duration` time, parallel nodes are immediately marked as completed and `duration` is not affected.
+If all sub-nodes finish their work before `deadline` time, parallel nodes are immediately marked as completed and `deadline` is not affected.